sardana-org/sardana-followup/20190214/MINUTES.md

    * Sardana Documentation Camp 2019?
      * 3 day was to short time, it could be extended and stay at DESY.

 ## 7. Next meeting on March 21th 14:00.
-Organized by Gregorz.
+Organized by Grzegorz.